kinecosystem/kin-ecosystem-sdk-docs/docs/common-flows.md

 ## Custom Pay To User Offer

 A custom pay to user offer allows your users to unlock unique spend opportunities that you define within your app offered by other users.
-(Custom offers are created by your app, as opposed to [built-in offers displayed in the Kin Marketplace offer wall](#AddingToMP).)
+(Custom offers are created by your app, as opposed to built-in offers displayed in the Kin Marketplace offer wall.
-Your app displays the offer, request user approval, and then [requests payment using the Kin purchase API](#purcasheRequest).
+Your app displays the offer, request user approval, and then performing the purchase using the `payToUser` API.

-*To create a custom Pay To User offer:*

 ### Pay to user